clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr-DESKTOP-D461DQS.md

 Keeping Columns: select()
 ====================================================================================

-Not only can we limit rows, but we can include specific columns (and put them in the order listed) using `select()`.
+Not only can we limit rows, but we can limit columns (and put them in the order listed) using `select()`.

 ```r